 Elapsed Time Table

 The Elapsed Time Table shows the Start time, Stop Time and the calculated Elapsed time.
 This view also counts the number of entries per day and shows that in a header line per day.
 Additionally in the settings (described later) the title of the table can be changed as well as the elapsed time calculation.
 Instead of the elapsed time between Start and Stop the time from one Start time to the next can be calculated by changing a switch in Settings.
+Tapping on any line brings up the Edit view where the Start/Stop times can be edited and the note can be viewed or edited.

 Note that it is not necessary to have a Stop time for each row.